metodos-colecciones-python

 • Results in the total sum of all numbers.

-Since Python 3, the reduce() function has been moved to the functools module, so it must be imported from there.
+Since Python 3, the reduce() function was moved to the functools module, so it’s necessary to import it from there.

-The zip() function in Python combines elements from multiple iterables into tuples until the shortest iterable is exhausted.
+The zip() function in Python combines elements from multiple iterables into tuples until the elements of the shortest iterable are exhausted.

 # Basic usage of zip():